-Note that Venn I and Walton St I is coming to an end and capital is currently being recalled.
-Also now includes 2 Forestry allocations of £50k and £75k respectively
+\ Note that Venn I and Walton St I is coming to an end and capital is currently being recalled.

 2nd February 2022 Department of Levelling Up, Housing & Communities (DLUHC) publishes Levelling Up whitepaper

 5. As reported to the March Committee, the government published the Levelling Up whitepaper which includes references to LGPS funds having plans for up to 5% of assets to be allocated to projects which support local areas.
 We understand that in this context local refers to UK rather than local to a particular fund and that there will be no mandation beyond the requirement to have a plan.
 We are still awaiting further details to emerge and will update Committee appropriately.